New Mexico man awarded $412 million medical malpractice payout for botched injections

 ALBUQUERQUE, N.M.
 (AP) — Jurors in New Mexico have awarded a man more than $412 million in a medical malpractice case that involved a men’s health clinic that operates in several states.

 The man’s attorneys celebrated Monday’s verdict, saying they are hopeful it will prevent other men from falling victim to a scheme that involved fraud and what they described as dangerous penile injections.
-They said the jury award for punitive and compensatory damages is likely the largest in history for a medical malpractice case.
+They said the punitive and compensatory damages total the largest amount to ever be awarded by a jury in a medical malpractice case in the U.S.

+“It’s a national record setting case and it’s righteous because I don’t think there’s any place for licensed professionals to be defrauding patients for money.
+That is a very egregious breach of their fiduciary duty,” said Lori Bencoe, one of the lawyers who represented the plaintiff.
+“That’s breach of trust and anytime someone is wearing a white coat, they shouldn’t be allowed to do that.”

 The award follows a trial held in Albuquerque earlier this month that centered on allegations outlined in a lawsuit filed by the man’s attorneys in 2020.
 NuMale Medical Center and company officials were named as defendants.